 - Track your medical treatment.

 - Contact a personal injury lawyer to protect your rights.
-Before you provide any statements to the other driver or his or her insurance company, you should seek legal advice to receive full compensation for the damages you suffered.
+Before you provide any statements to the other driver or his or her insurance company, you should seek legal advice to limit your liability and receive full compensation for any damages you suffered.